toddledev/documentation/docs/11-formulas/04-repeat-formula/index.md

 @@@

 # Optimizing performance with repeat key
 To ensure efficient updates and tracking of repeated elements, add a **repeat key** formula that generates a unique identifier for each item.
-This key helps toddle track items efficiently, preventing re-renders and improving performance.
+This key helps Nordcraft track items efficiently, preventing re-renders and improving performance.
 Use a stable value like a database ID, unique property or composite key for seamless updates when data changes.

 ::: warning
-Using the index as a key prevents toddle from making optimizations.
+Using the index as a key prevents Nordcraft from making optimizations.
 Use a unique identifier, like a database ID or content hash.
 Duplicate keys disable performance optimizations.
 :::

 ## How repeat key improves performance
 The repeat key formula enhances performance in several ways:
-- Enables toddle to track specific items across renders
+- Enables Nordcraft to track specific items across renders
 - Allows reuse of DOM elements instead of recreating them
 - Prevents unnecessary re-rendering of unchanged items
 - Maintains element state when items change position